cloudmesh-community/book/chapters/class/516/week1-intro.md

 appropriate python version.
 We will not accept any project targeting Python 2 or smaller than Python 3.7.4.
 You must use pip version 19.3.1 or newer.
 As it may be that newer versions of Python come out during the semester, we like that you install the newest version.
 At time this note was written this is 3.8.1.
-SO, if a newer version comes out, please install this.
+If a newer version comes out, please install this.

 It may be that some cloud services may not work with that version.
-IN that case it is your responsibility to use or install in parallel a version of python that works.
+In that case it is your responsibility to use or install in parallel a version of python that works.